aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-paragraphs/_index.md

 ## Inserting Style Separator to Put Different Paragraph Styles

 The style separator can be added to the end of a paragraph using the Ctrl + Alt + Enter Keyboard Shortcut into MS Word.
-This feature enables for two different paragraph styles used in one logical printed paragraph.
+This feature allows for two different paragraph styles used in one logical printed paragraph.
 If you want to some text from the beginning of a particular heading to appear in a Table of Contents but don't want the entire heading in the Table of Contents, you can use this feature.
-Below code example demonstrates how to insert style separator to put different paragraph styles.
+Below code example shows how to insert style separator to put different paragraph styles.

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Styles-InsertStyleSeparator-ParagraphInsertStyleSeparator.cs" >}}